tomaszkubacki/kafka_connect_demo/README.md

 # Kafka Connect Demo

-This repository contains set of step by step recipies allowing to run and test various Kafka Connect scenarios, using docker and command line interface.
+This repository contains set of step-by-step recipes allowing to run and test various Kafka Connect scenarios, using docker and command line interface.

 ## Prerequisites

 1) Install Docker and docker compose

     > [!TIP]
     > In case of Ubuntu install docker from snap it has docker compose built in or install docker-compose-v2

-2) Downlaod JDBC Connector (Source and Sink) https://www.confluent.io/hub/confluentinc/kafka-connect-jdbc and unpack jars into *data* directory in this repo (jars will be mounted as volume for kafka-connect)
+2) Download JDBC Connector (Source and Sink) https://www.confluent.io/hub/confluentinc/kafka-connect-jdbc and unpack jars into *data* directory in this repo (jars will be mounted as volume for kafka-connect)

-3) Download newest *schema_wrapping* jar (in releases) and put it into *data* directory (just like jdbc jars) from [here](https://github.com/tomaszkubacki?tab=packages&repo_name=schema_wrapping)
+3) Download the newest *schema_wrapping* jar (in releases) and put it into *data* directory (just like jdbc jars) from [here](https://github.com/tomaszkubacki?tab=packages&repo_name=schema_wrapping)